rabsef-bicrym/tudumvc/lesson2-todomvc-on-urbit-sortof.md

 We'll start by examining how Urbit communicates with `agents`:

 #### `%gall` `agent` Communications
-Urbit applications (also known as `agents`) are programs with a rigorously defined structure of a core with 10 arms.
-This standardization of style is complimented by a standardization of handling by the application management `vane` (or kernel module) of Urbit, called `%gall`.
-The benefit of these standards is that it effectively makes all `agents` interoperable through a rigorously defined interaction method.
+Urbit's `%gall` services (also known as `agent`s or, less precisely, `app`s) are programs with a rigorously defined structure of a core with 10 arms. `%gall` `agent`s are basically [microservices](https://en.wikipedia.org/wiki/Microservices) with a built-in database structure for managing their own data.

+`%gall`'s standardization of style is complimented by a standardization of handling by the application management `vane` (or kernel module) of Urbit, called `%gall`.
+The benefit of these standards is that it effectively makes all `agents` interoperable through a rigorously defined protocol.
 These methods take two forms:
 * `poke`s
 * `quip`s of `card`s